 If you grew up in Lake County or anywhere in the midwest, chances are you’ve saddled up on a fun-filled hayride at some point!
-The smell of and scratchiness of the hay, the growl of the tractor, the bumps and rattles of the wagon bopping along–there’s nothing quite like it.
+The smell of the hay, scratchy bales, the growl of the tractor, the wagon bopping along–there’s nothing quite like it.
 So hay fever be gone!
 Relive some of your youth and introduce your kids to this fun fall tradition in Lake County.
-There’s a hayride location perfect for everyone, from pumpkin patches and farms, to the woods.
+There’s a hayride location perfect for everyone, from pumpkin patches and farms to the woods.
 Happy riding!

 Hayrides in Lake County